td204/silverstripe-wordpressimport/README.md

 ##Requirements
 * mod_rewrite (optional, if you need to cater for old incoming links and are using Apache)
 * SilverStripe Framework & CMS 3.1.x
-* silverstripe/blog
+* silverstripe/blog 1.*
 * silverstripe/comments

 ##Installation Instructions

-    composer require thiagovandieten/export-wordpresstosilverstripe *
+    composer require camfindlay/silverstripe-wordpressimport

-Note: currently it only works with silverstripe/blog 1.x.
+This module currently it only works with silverstripe/blog 1.x.

-If you have installed silverstripe 2.x, downgrade to 1.x:
+WORKAROUND: If you have installed silverstripe 2.x, downgrade to 1.x:

     composer require silverstripe/blog 1.x

-WARNING: downgrade was only tested on an empty blog, if you have already entered any content on your blog, this may have some unexpected results!

 After importing the wordpress .xml file you can safely upgrade to silverstripe/blog 2.x again:

     composer require silverstripe/blog 2.x

 NOTE: After upgrading from blog 1.x to 2.x don't forget to run dev/tasks/BlogMigrationTask as indicated in the silverstripe/blog documentation.

+WARNING: downgrade was only tested on an empty blog, if you have already entered any content on your blog, this may have some unexpected results!

 ###Usage Overview
 It will change any links to uploaded images and